 By Eric Mader, Marla Spivak, and Elaine Evans

 First of its kind, step-by-step, full color guide for rearing and managing bumblebees, mason bees, leafcutter bees, and other honey-bee pollinator alternatives.
 In-depth information on nest construction, parasite and disease management, habitat conservation, IPM for beekeepers, and more.
-Color photos, 162 pages, paperback, $23 members, $27 non-members, $40 international
+Color photos, 162 pages, paperback, $24 to U.S. addresses, $44 to international addresses

 Befriending Bumble Bees

 This step by step guide provides you with all the information you will need to capture, house, and feed the next generation of bumble bees.
 Enjoy the benefits these bees can provide to your gardens and crops while helping to support native ecosystems by encouraging populations of these amazing bees.
-65 pages, spiral-bound, $17 members, $20 non-members, $30 international
+65 pages, spiral-bound, $20 to U.S. addresses, $32 to international addresses

 By Eric R. Eaton and Kenn Kaufman